Discover the Power of Venture Capital Investing

 What Happens After the Pitch?

 Learn what happens after startups have a successful pitch with a VC firm.
 Describe the due-diligence process and follow a deal through closing and post-investment support.
+Learn about exit strategies and what happens when additional investing is needed.

-Explore Majors and Careers Related to Venture Capitalism
+Explore College Majors and Future Careers

 How You Will Benefit